GoingOffRoading/Boilest-Scaling-Video-Encoder/Scripts/readme.md

 - [x] See if we can get ffmpeg to stream it's output to print or logs
 - [ ] Reorganize the container startup so it's not such a mess
 - [x] Determine if it would be better to copy the file being encoded to the encoding machine to deal with NFS errors
-- [ ] Determine if we should keep attachments from ffprobe
 - [x] Determine if we could slow down the number of status messages from ffmpeg
 - [x] Find a more elegant solution to overflowing the buffer than sys.stdout.flush().
 Likely moot if I write to a log
 - [x] Investigate the db lock issue